normanpatrick/emacs-min/README.md

 ## Extension Strategy

-If you extend this config, add one small file at a time under `lisp/` and require it explicitly from `init.el`.
+* If this config grows, add one small file at a time under `lisp/` and require it explicitly from `init.el`.

-The safest next steps are:
-1. add any language-specific modules you actually use
-2. only then decide whether old package dependencies are worth restoring
-3. keep visual settings in `minimal-custom.el` and machine-specific settings in `local.el`
+* Keep visual settings in `minimal-custom.el` and machine-specific settings in `local.el`.